 Because the vaginal tissue is drier, thinner, and less elastic, it is also much more fragile.
 The friction caused by penetrative sex (and low vaginal lubrication) can cause micro-tears in vaginal tissues, which may cause spotting after sex.

 Overall you might experience vaginal irritation after menopause.
 This can range from mild to severe.
 This irritation can feel like burning, soreness, tenderness, and itching.

 Because of the vaginal micro-tears that can occur during sex, postmenopausal women are at a higher risk of sexually transmitted infections.
 The thinning of the vaginal walls is also associated with recurrent urinary tract infections and other urinary issues.

-If you want to try our “O” Cream, simply complete a questionnaire-based online doctor's consultation.
+If you want to try our Strut O Cream, simply complete a questionnaire-based online doctor's consultation.
 If our doctors find this product is a good fit for you, we’ll ship your discreetly packaged prescription “O” Cream right to your doorstep.